UIUC-iSchool-DataViz/fall2021-acg-acu/week01/lecture01.md

 ---

-## Weekly Assignments
+## Weekly Visualization Reports

-Every week, you are to turn in a visualization you have found in the media (newspapers, magazines, online journalism.)
+Every week, you are to turn in a visualization you have found in the media (newspapers, magazines, online journalism) and a brief summary of something you like/don't like, think is interesting, etc.

+_These are meant to be easy points:_ No more than 2-3 sentences are needed in your description.

-Each week, one of you will at random be asked to describe the visualization to the class.
+Each week, one of you will at random be asked to describe the visualization you picked to the class.

 ---

-## Assignments
+## Assignments (not necessarily weekly)

  * Weekly, assigned in class, collected following class
  * Prose assignments: deconstruction or analysis of a visualization or a dataset.